 Since this area is known for its agriculture — specifically, its grapes — we stayed close to Temecula’s roots.
-A stop at the Temecula Berry Company to try some of its early season blueberries was necessary.
-It’s a 10-acre, family-owned farm planted with several varieties, including Jewel, Emerald and Southmoon blueberries.
+We had to stop at the Temecula Berry Company to try some of its early season blueberries.
+It’s a 10-acre, family-owned farm planted with several varieties, including Jewel, Emerald, and Southmoon blueberries.

 Blueberry harvesting is an exercise in patience.
 You have to find a row of blueberry bushes on the far end of the farm and hunt for the ripe berries.
 When you do, each one must be hand-picked.
 There’s a thin film of dust on each ripe berry, also called bloom, a waxy material the plant produces to protect itself from sunlight and to retain moisture.
 A ripe berry has bloom and falls off the vine with practically no effort.

 After half an hour of patient picking, one by one, my 10-year-old daughter announced she was done and that she wanted to visit the petting zoo, where she could feed the baby goats.

 “Don’t you want to fill the rest of the bucket with blueberries?”
 I asked her.

 I did, and since I had all the quarters for goat feed, she stayed and cheered me on — “No, dad, not that one!”
 Our reward came later in the day when my 12-year-old made blueberry pancakes back at our vacation rental.
 Ah, the benefits of traveling with kids!